 4. Sales Operations Analyst

-This position usually requires at least five years of management or sales ops experience, as well as proven analytical skills, familiarity with a CRM, and order management experience.
+This position usually requires at least five years of management or sales ops experience and proven analytical skills, familiarity with a CRM, and order management experience.

-According to PayScale, here is the salary information for a sales ops analyst:
+According to LinkedIn, here is the salary information for a sales ops analyst:

 Sales Operations Analyst Salary

-The average salary for a sales operations analyst is $61,737 and can expect an average of ~$6,000 in commission.
+The average salary for a sales operations analyst is $67,000 USD and can expect an average of ~$5,000 in commission, along with RSUs and stock options.

 5. Director of Sales Operations